Phonicmas/BiotechExpansionWarhammer40k/README.md

 2. Phariah genes (blanks)?
 3. Faction?
 4. Event? (big baddie coming to hurt you)
+5. Different tiers of psychic potential

 # Genes

+First 19 gene-seed have a complexity of 2, all 3 primaris have a complexity of 4 and requires 1 archite capsule.

 1. Secondary Heart

     *Multiplies blood pumping by 1.4